LuoLabElectrochem/LuoLabElectrochem.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mingchuan Luo is an assistant professor of material science and engineering at Peking University.
+His research interests include theoretical electrochemistry, nanomaterial synthesis and electrochemical engineering.
+He leads the electrocatalysis group, which develops electrochemical methods in energy conversion and storage.
 {style="text-align: justify;"}